t4d-gmbh/WebServerSetup/roles/docker/README.md

 4. **Update APT and Install Docker Packages**: Installs Docker Engine, Docker CLI, containerd, and Docker Compose.
 5. **Add User to Docker Group**: Adds the specified user to the Docker group to allow non-sudo access to Docker commands.
 6. **Start and Enable Docker Service**: Ensures that the Docker service is started and enabled to run on boot.
+7. **Loggin in to Docker Hub**: If credentails are provided they are used to login to Docker Hub.

 ## Usage